tonezone6/urlsession-logged/README.md

 # SwiftNetworkLogger

-A lightweight Swift package extending `URLSession` for logging network activity into the console.
+A lightweight Swift package to help development phase, logging network activity into the console.
-You can use `Logger` methods directly into your networking code
+It simply extends `URLSession` and you can use `Logger` methods directly into your networking code

 ``` swift
 if let error = error {